 Graduating from Doncaster university, with a level 4 diploma in humanistic counselling skills after completing a 2 year counselling placement within the judicial system; I gained a vast experience of dealing with addiction, incarceration, relationship, family matters, depression and self-harm which I feel, enabled me to become an openly aware and effective therapist.

-I continue you study to ensure a wide breadth of knowledge in alot of areas that can effectively support my work,particularly taking a special interest in, couples therapy or solution focused brief therapy, which I'm studying at the moment and infant loss and combat stress; which I hope to study in the very near future.
+I continue you study to ensure a wide breadth of knowledge in alot of areas that can effectively support my work and more importantly, you my client.

 Areas of counselling I deal with